SPORTSMANSHIP

 Gender

+We are committed to providing an inclusive environment for competitors of all genders.
 For reaction skills (sparring, push hands, and Shuai Jiao), competitors will be given the option of competing in their own gendered divisions or in mixed gender divisions.
 These decisions will be made the day of the tournament at our discretion.

 Tournament organizers reserve the right to combine divisions with the next closest skill level and age group.
 At our discretion, we may combine divisions with the next level or combine weight classes.